The Last Sleep of Arthur in Avalon

-The Last Sleep of Arthur in Avalon is a painting by Edward Burne-Jones, started in 1881.
+The Last Sleep of Arthur in Avalon is a painting by the English artist Edward Burne-Jones, started in 1881.
 The massive painting measures 279 cm × 650 cm, and is widely considered to be Burne-Jones's magnum opus.

 The painting was originally commissioned from Burne-Jones by his patron George Howard, 9th Earl of Carlisle, to hang on a wall in the library of Naworth Castle.
 Howard shared Burne-Jones's affection for the Arthurian legend and left the choice of topic to the artist.
 Burne-Jones started working on it in 1881 and continued for 17 years.
 Within this period, he also designed the stage set for the play King Arthur by J. Comyns Carr that premiered in London in January 1895.

 The 1880s brought the deaths of Burne-Jones's close friends.
 As they died, the artist experienced mounting isolation and painful awareness of his own mortality.
 Immersed in his work, Burne-Jones identified himself with Arthur and even adopted Arthur's pose when he himself slept.
 By 1885, the association with Arthur reached the point where Burne-Jones had to ask Howard to cancel or revise his original commission, replacing the grand scene with a smaller painting focused on the departed king.
-Howard agreed to cancellation and never requested his downpayment back.
-Nevertheless, Burne-Jones returned to the original grand painting, and worked on it for the remaining thirteen years of his life.
-Arthur became increasingly autobiographical for the artist as he withdrew into himself; "above all the picture is about silence."
+Howard agreed to the cancellation and never requested his down payment back.
+Nevertheless, Burne-Jones returned to the original grand painting and worked on it for the remaining thirteen years of his life.
+Arthur became increasingly autobiographical for the artist as he withdrew into himself; "above all, the picture is about silence."